treebuilder/s3-mining/README.md

 The code is by no means complex.
 But it is certainly useful.
 One could feed it, say, the top thousand or so names from the `Alexa Top 1 Million` list, and work with any exposed organizations to help them secure their data.
 One could also proactively scan their web proxy logs or DNS query logs for S3-related traffic, extract names, and perform checks to ensure the buckets in use in your environment are properly secured.

+##### Other resources

+I've written two blog posts on the topic.
+The first one is [here](https://justhackerthings.com/post/hunting-for-insecure-amazon-s3-buckets/), and the second is [here](https://justhackerthings.com/post/amazon-aws-insecure-s3-buckets-redux/).